lithops-cloud/lithops/CONTRIBUTING.md

 You can post questions or issues or feedback through the following channels:

-1. [Github Discussions](https://github.com/lithops-cloud/lithops/discussions): For discussions about development, questions about usage, and feature requests.
+1. [GitHub Discussions](https://github.com/lithops-cloud/lithops/discussions): For discussions about development, questions about usage, and feature requests.
 2. [GitHub Issues](https://github.com/lithops-cloud/lithops/issues): For bug reports and feature requests.